Hevek/Hevek/README.md

 ### <div align="center">I'm Hevek, a full-time junior full-stack developer 👨‍💻 working remotely since 2022 🚀</div>

-- 🔭 I’m currently working on my [JS Fighting Game](https://github.com/Hevek/js-fighting-game), and a [Clone project of Tabnews](https://github.com/Hevek/clone-tabnews), the original one can be found at [Tabnews.com.br](https://tabnews.com.br).
+- 🔭 I’m currently working on my [JS Fighting Game](https://github.com/Hevek/js-fighting-game) (you can play it by [clicking on this link](https://js-fighting-game.vercel.app)), and a [Clone project of Tabnews](https://github.com/Hevek/clone-tabnews), the original one can be found at [Tabnews.com.br](https://tabnews.com.br).

 - 🌱 I’m 20, currently learning PHP, JS, Kotlin, React and Next.js